napix/NapixServer/docs/conf.rst

         def configure( self, conf):
             self.min_pass_size = conf.get('min_pass_size', 8)

-The load from the :class:`configuration<napixd.loader.ConfImporter>` used with :ref:`conf.napix.managers` get the configuration from the same configuration file.
+The load from the :class:`configuration<napixd.loader.importers.ConfImporter>` used with :ref:`conf.napix.managers` get the configuration from the same configuration file.
 The key is the same as the alias of the managers in the ``Napix.managers`` map.